NATO chief plays down concern over US troop plans in Germany

 BRUSSELS (AP) — NATO Secretary-General Jens Stoltenberg on Tuesday played down concern that the United States will rush to pull thousands of its troops out of Germany, saying that Washington has made no final decision on when such a withdrawal might take place or even how it would happen.

 President Donald Trump has said that he is ordering a major reduction in U.S. troop strength in Germany, from around 34,500 personnel down to 25,000.
 Members of his own party have criticized the move as a gift to Russia and a threat to U.S. national security.
+Germany is a hub for U.S. operations in the Middle East and home to its European command headquarters.

-“The U.S. has made it clear that no final decision has been made on how and when,” Stoltenberg told reporters on the eve of a video meeting between NATO defense ministers, where the issue is to be discussed.
+“The U.S. has made it clear that no final decision has been made on how and when,” Stoltenberg told reporters on the eve of two days of video meetings between NATO defense ministers, where the issue is to be discussed.
 Stoltenberg has spoken to Trump about the move and says he’s also in contact with Germany.

 “What matters for me is that we maintain credible deterrence and defense and that we maintain the strong link between North America and Europe,” he said.
 He underlined that Washington has increased its military presence in Europe in recent years, and that European allies are spending more on defense.